Noémie chose the train to get to Avignon, but is it really more interesting?

 Reaching the Mediterranean in a few hours by train is the choice made by dozens of travelers this Saturday morning.
 This transport option is not really the cheapest, but it is mainly chosen for its practicality and ecological side.

 Séverine leaves for a week in Ardèche with her family.
-“Thinking about nothing, drinking a mojito, forgetting about work, covid and all that”, here is his program for the holidays.
+“Thinking regarding nothing, drinking a mojito, forgetting regarding work, covid and all that”, here is his program for the holidays.
 These Brussels residents have chosen the train for comfort and for the children.
 “It’s already a bit faster, so you can take advantage of your holidays, notes his son.
 And I think you’re more comfortable, you don’t have to get attached and you really do what you want.”

 The Thalys Soleil leaves every Saturday in the summer.
 It serves Valence, Avignon, Aix-en-Provence and Marseille.
 But for what price?
 Take the example of Noémie and Bastien, this couple who goes to Avignon.
 “I paid 123 euros one way and 74 euros return.
 So we are on 200 euros per person round trip”underlines the vacationer.